wzzrd/redhat_nl_demo_2019/ansible/README.md

 `echo "ocp-demo" >> /etc/ansible/hosts`

-- Install the openshift and kubernetes python modules
+- Install the openshift and kubernetes python modules (if you don't have them already)

 `pip install openshift kubernetes --user`